cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

 As one can imagine, accessing elements one-at-a-time is both slow and can potentially require many lines of code to iterate over every dimension in the matrix.
-Thankfully, NumPy incorporate a very power slicing engine that allows us to access ranges of elements
+Thankfully, NumPy incorporate a very powerful slicing engine that allows us to access ranges of elements
 easily:

     m[1, :]
     >>>array([3, 4])

-The ':' value tells NumPy to simply select all elements in the given dimension.
+The ':' value tells NumPy to select all elements in the given dimension.
 Here, we've requested all elements in the first row.
 We can also use indexing to request elements within a given range: